WaveBeans/wave-blog/using-jupyter/readme.md

     import java.util.concurrent.TimeUnit.*
     ```

-Let's put it all into first cell and execute it.
+Let's put it all into the first cell and execute it.
+Once it is done proceed no the next chapter.

 ## Short signal: generate and visualize

 When the notebook is ready and has all API connected we can proceed forward.
 No extra dependencies or imports required.

 Firstly, let's define a signal we want to visualize.
-In our case it is going to be 1 second of the sum of 3 sinusoids of frequencies of 220 Hz, 440 Hz and 880 Hz.
+In our case it is going to be 1 second of the sum of 3 sinusoids of frequencies of 220, 440 and 880 Hz.

 ```kotlin
 val o = (880.sine() + 440.sine() + 220.sine())
     .trim(1000, MILLISECONDS)
 ```

-As we have only one stream and more it is finite and quite short there is no point executing it via overseers, we can just execute it as a [Kotlin sequence](https://wavebeans.io/docs/exe/#using-sequence).
+As we have only one stream and more over it is finite and quite short there is no point executing it via overseers, we can just execute it as a [Kotlin sequence](https://wavebeans.io/docs/exe/#using-sequence).
 Let's execute it twice getting different parts of the same stream:

 ```kotlin
 val values = o.asSequence(44100.0f)